konradjk/exac_browser/README.md

 ### Setup

-First, make sure those data files you downloaded earlier are in the same directory as `exac.py`.

-At this point, it's also probably worth quickly checking out the code structure if you haven't already :)
+At this point, it's probably worth quickly checking out the code structure if you haven't already :)

 Now we must load the database from those flat files.
 This is a single command.